 The leaves are nearly gone from all the trees here, and Thanksgiving is just around the corner.
 So I thought we’d take advantage of all the leaves in the yard (since it’s sadly too cold to jump in them) and make a craft.
 Here’s a traditional paper bag turkey puppet with leaves for feathers.
 You can easily cut out all the shapes from construction paper yourself, but if you’d like a template for the little ones to use, I’ve included one below.
 Just cut out the pieces and trace them onto construction paper.
 Older kids may just want to color the pieces themselves.

-- Red, Black, Orange and Yellow construction paper (or colors of your choice)
+- Red, Black, Orange, and Yellow construction paper (or colors of your choice)

-- Paper bag
+- Paper bags

 - Scotch tape

 Instructions for Making a Turkey Paper Bag Puppet

 Cut out the shapes, and trace them onto the construction paper.
 The beak and feet are yellow (or orange), and the turkey’s body is black and red.
 The red is the smaller body portion.
 The turkey’s beard is also red.

 Step 2 – Make the Body

 Glue the smaller red body portion to the larger black body portion.
 Glue this to the paper bag.

 Step 3 – Add the Feet

 Glue the turkey’s feet to the bottom of the bag, just under the black portion of the body.